-A skilled and in-demand educator, Tatum Greenblatt currently serves on faculty at The Juilliard School, Rutgers University, and is Associate Director of the Jazz at Lincoln Center Youth Orchestra.
+A skilled and in-demand educator, Tatum Greenblatt currently serves on faculty at The Juilliard School, Rutgers University, and is Director of the Jazz at Lincoln Center Youth Orchestra.
 Additionally, Tatum has been an active member of the Jazz at Lincoln Center’s Essentially Ellington team since 2015, serving as a regional festival adjudicator, audition tape screening judge, finalist band mentor, and clinician for visiting bands.
 He also serves as a screening tape judge for Carnegie Hall’s National Youth Jazz Orchestra.

 Beyond the J@LC institution, Tatum has taught at many of the most prestigious jazz conservatories; private lessons for students at Temple University and The New School, small ensemble coaching at NYU, New School, and Temple, and Guest Clinician Workshops at William Patterson University and Rutgers.